mnaswinpro/android-bank/kotlin/Coroutine.md

 thread at a time.
 This helps prevent data races and other concurrency issues that can arise when multiple threads try to modify shared data simultaneously.

+## How to identify which child job got exception when working with supervisor job?
+Passing coroutine Name
+Using custom exceptions